Midtown Manhattan

-Midtown Manhattan is the largest central business district in the world and ranks among the planet's most expensive locations for real estate; Fifth Avenue in Midtown Manhattan commands the world's highest retail rents, with average annual rents at US in 2017.
-However, due to the high price of retail spaces in Midtown, there are also many vacant storefronts in the neighborhood.
-Midtown is the country's largest commercial, entertainment, and media center, and also a growing financial center.
+Midtown Manhattan is the largest central business district in the world and ranks among the world's most expensive locations for real estate; Fifth Avenue in Midtown Manhattan has commanded the world's highest retail rents and had been ranked as the most expensive shopping street in the world before falling to second in 2024.
+Midtown Manhattan is the country's largest commercial, entertainment, and media center, and is also a growing financial and fintech center.

-The majority of New York City's skyscrapers, including its tallest hotels and apartment towers, are in Midtown.
-The area hosts commuters and residents working in its offices, hotels, and retail establishments, tourists and students.
+Many of New York City's skyscrapers, including its tallest hotels and apartment towers, are located in Midtown Manhattan.
+The neighborhood hosts commuters and residents working in its offices, hotels, and retail establishments, tourists and students.
 Times Square, the brightly illuminated hub of the Broadway Theater District, is a major center of the world's entertainment industry.
 Sixth Avenue also has the headquarters of three of the four major U.S. television networks.

 Midtown is part of Manhattan Community District 5.
 It is patrolled by the 14th and 18th precincts of the New York City Police Department.